Last Updated on

 Kids love to snack quite often, and a good way to meet their daily iron intake is to give them a quarter cup of raisins every day.
 A quarter cup of raisins not only will help prevent constipation, but they also contain approximately 1 milligram of iron.

-Potato skins are rich in non-heme iron and also contain a good deal of vitamin C. Be sure to not leave out the skin when making baked potatoes or french fries.
-Potato skins are known to carry over 5 times as much iron as regular peeled potatoes.
-They are nutrient-dense and mustn’t be left out.
+The skin of the potatoes is rich in non-heme iron and also contain a good deal of vitamin C. Be sure to not leave out the skin when making baked potatoes for your little one.
+Potato skin is known to carry over 5 times as much iron as regular peeled potatoes.
+It is rich in nutrients, so do not leave it out.

-Beans and lentils are your go-to choices for iron if your child especially hates meat.
+Beans and lentils are your go-to choices for iron if your child especially does not like eating meat.
 A half-cup of beans contains 4 mg of iron while a half-cup of lentil contains about 3 mg of iron.
 Excellent iron-rich bean choices include soybeans, lima beans, kidney beans and garbanzo beans (chickpeas).
-Make bean sandwiches with fortified whole-wheat bread or serve them alongside iron-enriched rice for a complete meal that’s rich in protein, essential amino acids, and iron.
+Make bean sandwiches with whole-wheat bread or serve them alongside iron-enriched rice for a complete meal that’s rich in protein, essential amino acids, and iron.

-You could even make iron-rich hummus with chickpeas for serving with pita bread during evening snacks.
+You could even make iron-rich hummus with chickpeas for serving with pita bread as an evening snack.

 Certain types of mushrooms are rich in iron and if your kids love coming back to these, why not keep serving to meet their needs?
 To give you a figure, one cup of cooked white mushrooms provides up to 15% of the RDI while oyster mushrooms offer iron twice as much as the white ones.
 It is important to note, however, that Portobello and Shiitake Mushrooms contain very little iron content as per nutritional guidelines.